Darwin (operating system): OpenDarwin

-OpenDarwin was a community-led operating system based on the Darwin system.
+OpenDarwin was a project to develop a community-led operating system based on the Darwin system.
 It was founded in April 2002 by Apple and Internet Systems Consortium.
 Its goal was to increase collaboration between Apple developers and the free software community.
 Apple benefited from the project because improvements to OpenDarwin would be incorporated into Darwin releases; and the free/open-source community benefited from being given complete control over its own operating system, which could then be used in free software distributions such as GNU-Darwin.

 On July 25, 2006, the OpenDarwin team announced that the project was shutting down, as they felt OpenDarwin had "become a mere hosting facility for Mac OS X related projects", and that the efforts to create a standalone Darwin operating system had failed.
 They also state: "Availability of sources, interaction with Apple representatives, difficulty building and tracking sources, and a lack of interest from the community have all contributed to this."
 The last stable release was version 7.2.1, released on July 16, 2004.

 PureDarwin

 PureDarwin is a project to create a bootable operating system image from Apple's released source code for Darwin.
 Since the halt of OpenDarwin and the release of bootable images since Darwin 8.x, it has been increasingly difficult to create a full operating system as many components became closed source.
 In 2015 the project created a preview release based on Darwin 9 with an X11 GUI, followed by a command-line only 17.4 Beta based on Darwin 17 in 2019.
+As of 2026, there has been heavy development for a version based on Darwin 20 that includes two X11 DEs (XFCE and i3) and support for Wayland through sway.
+It can also run a patched version of Wine, and has implemented support for many x86_64 and ARM64 platforms.
+They also have plans to move into a newer Tahoe kernel (Darwin 25.X.0).

+ravynOS

+ravynOS is a project to develop a Free and Open Source operating system that aims to be both source-compatible and eventually binary-compatible with Apple's macOS operating system.
+Although originally building upon a FreeBSD and NextBSD foundation, the lead dev, Zoë Knox, announced on October 28, 2025, that the operating system would be moving to a Darwin base.
+Since this change, work has been done on getting the legacy Darwin sources to build, as well as modernizing the build system and parts of the operating system.